-4. Use your phone to update your units' tallies during your games.
+6. Use your phone to update your units' tallies during your games.

-Customising the tab names & troubleshooting
+Changing sheet names & troubleshooting

-The easiest way to add a new unit is to right click on a unit card and duplicate it.
 If you end up having more than 20 units, add some rows to the bottom of the Order of Battle sheet, merge whatever cells you need to merge, then extrapolate the formulae down.

-(If you're not sure what I mean by that, extrapolation is when you click on the cell with the formula, the mouse over the little square in the bottom right of the cell so that the cursor becomes a +, then click and drag down into the new cell.)
+(If you're not sure what I mean by that, extrapolation is when you click on the cell with the formula, then mouse over the little square in the bottom right of the cell so that the cursor becomes a +, then click and drag down into the new cell.)

 It's also worth noting that if you want to de-clutter your Order of Battle, you can just delete the unit name and that line will go blank.

 One of the gamers in our group, Harvey, suggested it would be cool if there was space to add an image of each unit on its card.
-Obviously this will bloat your filsize, which is something to consider when accessing it with mobile data, but I've added an empty cell at the top of each tab.
+Obviously this will bloat your filesize, which is something to consider when accessing it with mobile data, but I've added an empty cell at the top of each tab.
 There are instructions in that box on how to add an image.

 You'll note I've got an extra cell on the Order of Battle sheet shown above.
 The one where I've put the unit type next to the name.
 This let me keep the actual sheet names short for easier scrolling on my phone (the sheet names being the first column).
 I figured it'd be easier for me to parse my ridiculous Roman names if I also had the unit type displayed.
 If you want the same format, all you have to do is to unmerge the Sheet Name cell, then re-merge the cells as preferred.
 You can type anything in that second column, as it's not used in any formulae - only Column A is referenced by the formulae, and as long as what you write in Column A is a perfect match for the name of a sheet in the document, the formula will work.